-development of a viable business model and design of alternate delivery channels in line with the UNCDF maturity model to foster innovation for proof of concept, leverage learnings to unlock private and public resources and scale-up of successful business models.
+Technical Assistance provided under PFIP-II supported the grantee institutions in strengthening their systems, providing capacity-building support, conducting needs assessment, market research, product development, financial education curriculum development and conducting training of trainers, development of a viable business model and design of alternate delivery channels in line with the UNCDF maturity model to foster innovation for proof of concept, leverage learnings to unlock private and public resources and scale-up of successful business models.
 During PFIP -II, TA was provided to grantee institutions at two levels: PFIP Team and Technical Service Providers.

 The quality of TA provided by PFIP-II team was found to be valuable across the programme countries and was widely appreciated during the stakeholder consultations.
 A few examples of these are Mid Term Review of NFIS -II in PNG and SOI, FinEd material developed by PFIP -II, participation in working groups of NFITs across countries.
-PFIP-II's ability in bringing new ideas and anchoring its implementation was widely appreciated by FSPs, regulators and policymakers across programme countries.19 Overall, TA provided by PFIP-II staff was highly efficient in generating innovative ideas and supporting the implementation of those in programme countries.
+PFIP-II's ability in bringing new ideas and anchoring its implementation was widely appreciated by FSPs, regulators and policymakers across programme countries.20 Overall, TA provided by PFIP-II staff was highly efficient in generating innovative ideas and supporting the implementation of those in programme countries.